 Obtaining the Deeds and Titles

-To proceed with any conveyancing work on your behalf, we will need to obtain details of any current lender and copies of your title from HM Land Registry.
+To proceed with any residential conveyancing work on your behalf, we will need to obtain details of any current lender and copies of your title from HM Land Registry.

 Filling in Forms